top of page

 T_NOISE2.ADX

-• (E3) BB_M.ADX and (JP) FUNKY_M sound the same but FUNKY_M seems to be of higher quality.
-The data stream is completely different, but it's essentially the same track.
+• (E3) BB_M.ADX and (JP) FUNKY_M have the same sound, but FUNKY_M seems to be of better quality.
+The data stream is completely different.
+However, it is the same music.

-You can download a comparative Excel table of music below
+You can download a comparative Excel spreadsheet of the music below

 Jet Set Radio E3 Dreamcast bridge.png